apache/nuttx/configs/sama5d3x-ek/README.txt

    Perhaps there are some issues with SDRAM when uses as the primary heap?

+   UPDATE:  If I turn memory management debug on, the crash does not occur.
+This needs some further investigation and a little TLC.

 5) HSCMI TX DMA support is currently commented out.

 6) I believe that there is an issue when the internal AT25 FLASH is